RedMoon32/ShabeFramework/README.md

 *"Reinventing wheels is the best thing in the world" (c) C programmer*

 Shabe is a new http-server written fully in C

+## Contribution
+Contribution to this repo (for your experience or just fun) is highly appreciated.
+Write me via email rinat.babichev@gmail.com or in telegram - @vionenv

 ## What's inside
 Simple overview of architecture:
 ![Architecture](https://github.com/RedMoon32/Shabe/blob/master/ShabeFramework.jpg)